 Does your local guitar shop have a great guitar tech or teacher, or is there an awesome recording studio attached?
 Do they rent PA gear and do the sound for local shows?
-It’s always a good idea to cultivate relationships, and if you are going to rely on a business in other ways it is nice to help them where you can.
+It’s always a good idea to cultivate relationships, and if you are going to rely on business in other ways it is nice to help them where you can.

 3. Ability to Get Out-of-Stock Items

-Honestly, this was the single biggest thing that pushed me from buying most of my gear locally, to buying online.
-Most guitar shops will order a guitar or amp for you if they don’t have it in stock, but usually it takes them a lot longer to get it than if you had ordered it online yourself.
+Honestly, this was the single biggest thing that pushed me from buying most of my gear locally to buying online.
+Most guitar shops will order a guitar or amp for you if they don’t have it in stock, but usually, it takes them a lot longer to get it than if you had ordered it online yourself.

 If your local shop can have a piece of gear in your hands within a comparable time to the online stores, consider sticking with them.
-Otherwise, it’s a bummer to have to wait weeks for a guitar you know you can have at your door in two days.
+Otherwise, it’s a bummer to have to wait for weeks for a guitar you know you can have at your door in two days.

 If a local shop is willing to beat the online price, that’s a big bonus.
 But realize this isn’t an easy thing for them to do.
 They have expenses too, so every dollar they knock off a guitar is a dollar less profit for them, not the gear company.
-In some cases they may not be allowed to sell the gear for cheaper.
+In some cases, they may not be allowed to sell the gear for cheaper.

 If a local shop is willing to slash prices to get your business, appreciate it for the good-faith gesture it is and consider buying from them.